robanderton/java-fixie-https-demo/README.md

 **Note:** the code demonstrated in this app will also work for HTTP requests.

+The code itself lives in the `showHttps` function in `src/main/java/Main.java` and it shows how to authenticate to the proxy and send a HTTPS request to `https://httpbin.org/ip`.
+When you run the run the demo app and click the link, you should see one of your Fixie IP addresses reported back.

 ### Dependencies

 This demo has been built using version 4.5.2 of the Apache HTTP Client.
 If you are attempting to use a newer version and receiving errors, please [create an issue](https://github.com/robanderton/java-fixie-https-demo/issues/new).